diogo-santos/task-spring-api/README.md

 # task-spring-api
 Rest service for Task domain

-Check it out at: https://task-spring-api.herokuapp.com/swagger-ui.html
+Check API documentation at: https://task-spring-api.herokuapp.com/swagger-ui.html

 ## Getting the code on your computer
 - [ ] Java 1.8